 In order to cover what you should do for leaking auxiliary hydraulic quick couplers, let’s first review what you absolutely should NOT do in the case of hydraulic quick connect leaks.
 Before you start grabbing your leaking coupler to get a closer look, read the following tips to make sure that you don’t get burned, literally.

-1) Do not check for leaks with your hands – hydraulic fluid can reach high temps in the range of 300°F or more which will cause serious burns if it comes in contact with your skin.
+1) Do not check for leaks with your hands – hydraulic fluid can reach high temps in the range of 300°F or more, which will cause serious burns if it comes in contact with your skin.
 Even with gloves on, a pinhole leak with high velocity can exert in excess of 600 feet per second, which may inject hydraulic fluid right through thick leather gloves and into your skin.
 This has been known to occur even with only 100 psi of pressure and up to four inches away from the fluid source.
-If exposed to hydraulic fluid in high temps or if penetration of the skin occurs, seek immediate medical attention as the results could be devastating even requiring possible amputation.
+If exposed to hydraulic fluid in high temps or if penetration of the skin occurs, seek immediate medical attention as the results could be devastating, even requiring possible amputation.

 3) Do not forget to depressurize the system – Never leave a system pressurized when inspecting the connections, even if you only see a small drip of fluid on the ground.
 When releasing pressure before disconnecting Bobcat auxiliary hydraulic couplers, most Bobcats will have a pressure disconnect that releases pressure if you push in on it before disconnecting.
-There may be two of these, one top and bottom, be sure to press in on both of them to release pressure before disconnection.
+There may be two of these, on the top and bottom, be sure to press in on both of them to release pressure before disconnection.

 4) Do not re-use O-rings – Even if you decide to reassemble a fitting (we recommend replacing the fitting altogether), you should never re-use an O-ring.
 O-rings are susceptible to cracking which may ruin the integrity of the seal when reassembled.
 Stucchi offers an instructional video on How to Replace the Seals on a Flat Face Coupler, which should only be performed on the male coupler, not the female coupler, as it is more complex.

 5) Do not just assume it’s the fitting that’s leaking – The leak point may be different from the drip point as drips occur at the lowest point of gravity.
 Just because fluid is dripping off from the coupler doesn’t mean the actual leak is from that connection.